 When a user compiles a program, the Enterprise pre-compiler automatically inserts code to handle the distributed computation and compiles the program.
-When a user executes a program, the Enterprise run-time executive allocates the necessary number of processors to start the program, initiates processes on the processors, and dynamically allocates work to processes, ensuring that the work is evenly distributed.
+When a user executes a program, the Enterprise run-time executive allocates as many processors as are necessary to start the program, initiates processes on the processors and dynamically allocates work to processes, ensuring that the work is evenly distributed.

-4 Assessment Factors
+4. Assessment Factors